 Cornell International Friendship Program (CIFP) is a friendship program that connects international students and scholars with local community members and families.
 CIFP matches students and scholars with alumni and other local community participants.
 This program is intended to enhance the lives of all participants, who share experiences, learn new skill sets, and build lifelong relationships.
 Popular activities may include sharing holiday dinners, sight-seeing, picnicking, shopping, and family celebrations or events.

 Local community volunteers are collaborating with the ISSO and the Office of Alumni Affairs to provide this service.
 International students/scholars and local community participants may register and enroll in the program by completing the appropriate online registration form.

 Please note that CIFP is intended for those internationals who will be at Cornell for at least one full semester.
 Due to limited resources, CIFP is not available for those who are only here for summer programs.

 Once forms are submitted, matches will be made as soon as possible between international and local participants.
 This may require some time depending on availability.
 We sometimes experience a shortage of local community participants, and so there may be a delay in the matching process.
 Thank you for your patience.

-If you are a new student/scholar, we will not be matching you with a local community participant until near the time you arrive in the US.
+If you are a new student/scholar, we will match you with a local community participant near the time you arrive.
 Once a match has been made, the participant and local community participant will both receive information about their match.
 The local participant is expected to make the first contact with the international student or scholar.